Download 43 free review response templates for negative and positive reviewsGet the templates

 Listing your hotel on Google puts your establishment in front of a massive audience.
 Most people use Google services on a daily basis, which increases the chance for them to view your hotel.
 With additional improvements, you can also increase your Google ranking to make your hotel one of the top results in a local search.

-Want to claim your business on Google?
+Want to optimize your business listing on Google?
 Read our guide!

 You can leverage social media to gather important unsolicited feedback, which is crucial when you want to create a Voice of the Customer strategy.
 In the past, Facebook reviews used a traditional five-star rating.
 Recently, that system changed so that users will now provide “Yes/No” recommendations to allow for simpler, yet still detailed, feedback.